codeforkjeff/dbt-sqlite/README.md

   so this must be defined in your profile.
 Other schemas defined in your profile get attached when database connection is created.

-  - If dbt needs to create a new schema, it will be created in `schema_directory`.
-  Dropping a schema results in dropping all its relations but NOT detaching the database, since this may result in a confusing conflict with the schemas you defined in your profile.
+  - If dbt needs to create a new schema, it will be created in `schema_directory` as `schema_name.db`.
+Dropping a schema results in dropping all its relations and detaching the database file from the session.

   - Schema names are stored in view definitions, so when you access a non-'main' database file outside dbt, you'll need to attach it using the same name, or